 Having and executing a will is potentially the most crucial step in the estate planning process in Pennsylvania.
 If someone does not have a will when they pass away, the state will distribute your property.
 This is also true if a court finds your will invalid.

 Simple will: This type of will contains no trust provisions and leaves the deceased’s belongings to one or more people.
-It is typically used when the estate left behind is small enough that there are no tax considerations, and the deceased has no children or are old enough that protection of a trust is not needed.
+It is typically used when the estate left behind is small enough that there are no tax considerations, and the deceased has no children, or children that are already of age, that protection of a trust is not needed.

 Will with a trust for children: This type of will contains provisions for your children and someone with a disability who needs the protection of a trust.
 It will be used when there are children and the estate left is small enough that there are no tax considerations like above.